Revisiting Koehler's experiment of measuring the ratio of the specific heats of air by self-sustained oscillations: Introduction

 \section{Introduction}

 Koehler's experiment for measuring the ratio of specific heats $\gamma = C_{p}/C_{v}$ of air (or other gases) is a modification of Rüchardt's experiment, a classic experiment widely used in general physics laboratory courses \cite{Koehler1951, Lange2000}.
-As shown in Fig. \ref{apparatus}(a), the apparatus of Rüchardt's experiment consists of a large vessel with a vertical tube containing a closely fitting steel ball.
-To facilitate the discussion that follows, it is useful to briefly recall the theory of Rüchardt's experiment.
-When the ball is stationary at its equilibrium position, the equilibrium pressure satisfies the equation $P_0=B+\frac{mg}{\pi R^2}$, Where $B$ is atmospheric pressure, $m$ and $R$ are the mass and radius of the ball.
-When the ball is displaced from its equilibrium position and released, its rapid motion induces pressure fluctuations due to the adiabatic compression or expansion of the gas within the container.
-For the ball, we have
+As shown in Fig. \ref{apparatus}(a), the apparatus for Rüchardt's experiment consists of a large sealed vessel connected to a vertical tube, in which a closely fitting steel ball can move freely.
+When the ball is stationary at its equilibrium position, the pressure in the vessel satisfies the equation

+where $P_{\mathrm{atm}}$ is the atmospheric pressure, and $m$ and $R$ are the mass and radius of the ball, respectively.
+When the ball is displaced vertically from equilibrium and released, it undergoes rapid oscillatory motion along the $x$ axis (see Fig.~1(a)), inducing pressure fluctuations through the adiabatic compression and expansion of the gas in the vessel.
+The equation of motion for the ball can be written as

-Where $x$ is the displacement of the ball from its equilibrium position, and $\Delta P$ is the gas pressure change in the vessel.
-Considering the radiabatic equation $PV^\gamma=const.$,\\ we have
+In this equation, $x$ is the displacement of the ball from its equilibrium position (positive upward), and $\Delta P$ is the pressure change in the vessel.
+Assuming an adiabatic process, the gas satisfies